tonyeung/angular-typescript-seed/README.md

 * split the modules into submodules to reduce the spinup time for tests
 	* priority on run blocks to ease route testing
 * revisit $rootScope.$apply() usage
+* currently auth logic is injected, should look into this vs allowing the user to extend the managers